TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Introduction

 To address these challenges, this paper proposes TREC, an intelligent APT tactic / technique recognition method based on few-shot provenance subgraph learning.
 For challenge C2, TREC discovers potential malicious nodes (called NOIs, nodes of interest) in the provenance graphs based on an unsupervised learning strategy without the need of labeling.
 Specifically, it learns normal system activity patterns from benign samples and detects NOIs whose activity greatly deviates from normal system activity patterns.
 For challenge C3, TREC uses a subgraph sampling algorithm to identify correlated NOIs to form the subgraphs covering individual APT technique instances.
 For challenge C1, TREC adopts a Siamese neural network based few-shot learning model to recognize APT tactics / techniques from subgraphs, by training on only a small number of samples from each individual APT techniques.
 In summary, the main contributions of this paper are as follows.

-(1) We propose a deep learning based APT tactic / technique recognition method.
-It can recognize APT tactics / techniques from provenance graphs without the need of large number of training samples and fine-grained labeling of the samples.
-To the best of our knowledge, this is the first attempt to recognize APT tactics / techniques based on provenance data by exploiting deep learning techniques.
+(1) We propose TREC, which is the first attempt for recognizing APT tactics / techniques based on provenance data by exploiting deep learning techniques, with no need of the manually defined rule sets.
+It tries to address the problems of sample scarcity and labeling difficulty by combining techniques including anomaly detection, subgraph sampling, and few-shot learning.

-(2) We propose an APT technique subgraph sampling algorithm based on unsupervised learning and correlative graph node analysis.
-It can segment the subgraph covering an APT technique instance from a large provenance graph with massive benign nodes.
+(2) We propose an APT technique subgraph sampling algorithm, which can segment subgraphs covering individual APT technique instances from large provenance graphs with massive benign nodes by exploiting unsupervised learning and correlative graph node analysis.

-(3) We propose a few-shot learning model by combining Siamese neural network and GNN (Graph Neural Network).
-It can capture the similarity of the subgraphs from the same APT techniques with a large proportion of noisy nodes.
+(3) We propose a few-shot APT tactic / technique recognition model by combining Siamese neural network and GNN (Graph Neural Network).
+It transforms the APT tactic / technique recognition task from a classification problem into a contrastive analysis problem to reduce the demand for labeled samples of each APT tactic / technique.

-(4) We collected and made public a dataset\footnote{https://www.kellect.org/\#/kellect-4-aptdataset} through a series of APT technique simulations, and we conducted extensive experiments upon this dataset.
+(4) We collected and made public a dataset\footnote{https://www.kellect.org/\#/kellect-4-aptdataset} through a series of APT technique simulations.
+To the best of our knowledge, it is currently the publicly available dataset that involves the most types of APT techniques.
+We conducted extensive experiments upon this dataset.
 The experiment results show that TREC outperforms state-of-the-art rule based APT tactic / technique recognition systems.